tdhoang0412/portfolio/index.md

 </p>

 - [My Astrophysics world](/pages/Astro.md)
   This page showcases a summary of the scientific projects conducted during my PhD.
 The topics revolve around high-mass star formation.
-More specifically, my research aimed to study the properties of warm gas envelopes around the regions in our galaxy where high-mass stars are forming.
+More specifically, my research aimed to study the properties of warm gas envelopes around the regions where high-mass stars are forming in our galaxy.